Hot Springs National Park: Composition of the water

 The water all comes from the same deep source, but surface appearance of the springs differed.
 What was called Mud Spring had a tepid ooze where there was no danger of being scalded.
 Springs acquired names such as Magnesia, Big Iron, and Arsenic.
 Big Iron's water, with significant dissolved iron, would precipitate ocherous crusts and stains.
-Arsenic Spring, on the other hand, contains no detectable traces of that substance.
+Arsenic Spring, on the other hand, contains no detectable traces of its namesake substance.
 The water from many springs is now combined in one supply, with the total amount of water varying from 750000 to 950000 USgal a day.
 The temperature averages about 143 F. Maximum temperatures have declined about 5 F-change since records have been kept.

 In 1905 curative characteristics were being ascribed to radium and Bertram Boltwood of Yale examined these waters.
 There is a measurable level of radioactivity primarily due to dissolved radon gas, with some radium.
 At the time collection and distribution equipment was designed to retain the radon gas, while now it is designed to allow it to escape.
 The level of exposure to radiation that results from bathing appears to be similar to the level that would result from sitting in the sun for the same period of time.
 The park water is considered well within safe limits and similar to other natural waters throughout the world.

 Drinking water is dispensed from several hot water jug fountains.
 The hot water is naturally potable.
 Two cold water springs (Happy Hollow and Whittington Springs) are treated using ozone filtration.
 Regulations prohibit private individuals from selling the park's waters.